How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 Part 4: Execution Planning (90 minutes)

 Strategic clarity means nothing without execution clarity.
-Break strategy into monthly milestones and weekly actions.
+Break the strategy into monthly milestones and weekly actions so execution stays aligned with the plan.

 Minute 0-45: Monthly milestone mapping